samuelrwabwera/signature/README.md

 - Grid border width is too set from this portion
 - width unit has two values that is percentage or pixels
 - height unit has three values, percentage of width pixels and then percentage.
+- saving the drawn signature is automatic. it is either by selecting saveOnChange or save on form commit.

 ![Data source](/assets/Events.PNG)
 Under this section, this is where different actions are undertaken when an event for example an onClick event happens.
 - When a microflow is selected, then on an onClick action is triggered, a microflow will be executed.
 In the same way for the Nanoflow, onClick and it is selected, a nanoflow will be executed.
 - If the client selects one of the four options that are stated under the on click section, then the selected option will be executed else, an error message will show up.
-- On Lose focus the image will be saved either automatically when save on change is selected or it will be saved using the save button when the save on form commit option is selected.
+-  There is a timeout  to wait to consider when the signature is complete.
+Past this set time, then the signature will be automatically saved.
+- After signing either a microflow or a nanoflow is executed depending on the clients' choice.

 ### Properties